drawnic/2do/README.md

 How to make it work
 -------------------

-This was requested as an interview test for a company, feel free to use the code in every way you want...
+This was requested as an interview test for a company so surely can be improved but I had to do it quick, feel free to use the code and modify it in every way you want...

 To use it, just change the information of the database file "db.php", and create a table (this app uses a table named "task") following the structure showed in the file "database.sch".